bloominstituteoftechnology/Intro-Django/guides/day4.md

 curl -X POST -H "Content-Type: application/json" -d '{"username":"admin", "password":"PASSWORD"}' http://127.0.0.1:8000/api-token-auth/
 ```

-Windows (or other platform if the above doesn't work):
+Windows command prompt (or other platform if the above doesn't work):

 ```
 # Windows needs some more double quotes and escaping of the payload